core-wg/draft-dns-over-coap/draft-lenders-dns-over-coap.md

 DNS Responses in CoAP Responses
 -------------------------------
-DNS responses are provided in the "application/dns-message" (see
-{{sec:content-format}}) Content Format within the payload of a CoAP response.
-For this type of responses, the Content Format option indicating the "application/dns-message" format MUST be included.
-A DoC server MUST be able to parse requests of Content Format "application/dns-message".

 Each DNS query-response pair is mapped to a train of one or more of CoAP request-response pairs.
+DNS responses are provided in the payload of CoAP responses.
+A DoC server MUST use the Content-Format "application/dns-message" (see {{sec:content-format}}).

-If supported, a DoC server MAY transfer the DNS response in more than one CoAP response using the Block2 option {{!RFC7959}}.
+If supported, a DoC server MAY transfer the DNS response in more than one CoAP responses using the Block2 option {{!RFC7959}}.

 ### Response Codes and Handling DNS and CoAP errors

-A DNS response indicates either success or failure for the DNS query.
-As such, it is RECOMMENDED that CoAP responses that carry any valid DNS response, use a 2.xx Success response code.
-GET and FETCH requests SHOULD be responded to with a 2.05 Content response.
-POST requests SHOULD be responded to with a 2.01 Created response.
+A DNS response indicates either success or failure in the Response code of the DNS header (see {{!RFC1035}} Section 4.1.1).
+It is RECOMMENDED that CoAP responses that carry any valid DNS response use a `2.xx Success` response code.
+A response to a GET or FETCH request SHOULD use the `2.05 Content` code.
+A response to a POST request SHOULD use the ^2.01 Created` code.

-CoAP responses with non-successful response codes MUST NOT contain any payload and may only be used on errors in the CoAP layer or when a request does not fulfill the requirements of the DoC protocol.
+CoAP responses use non-successful response codes MUST NOT contain any payload and may only be used on errors in the CoAP layer or when a request does not fulfill the requirements of the DoC protocol.

-For consistency, communications errors with an upstream DNS server such as timeouts SHOULD be indicated with a SERVFAIL DNS response in a successful CoAP response.
+Communication errors with a DNS server (e.g., timeouts) SHOULD be indicated by including a SERVFAIL DNS response in a successful CoAP response.

 A DoC client might try to repeat a non-successful exchange unless otherwise prohibited.
-For instance, a FETCH request MUST NOT be repeated with a URI Template for which the DoC server already responded with a 4.05 Method Not Allowed, as the server might only implement legacy CoAP and does not support the FETCH method.
-The DoC client might also elect to repeat a non-successful exchange with a different URI Template, for instance, when the response indicates an unsupported content format.
+For instance, a FETCH request MUST NOT be repeated with a URI Template for which the DoC server already responded with `4.05 Method Not Allowed` since the server might only implement legacy CoAP and does not support the FETCH method.
+The DoC client might also decide to repeat a non-successful exchange with a different URI Template, for instance, when the response indicates an unsupported Content-format.

 ### Support of CoAP Caching {#sec:resp-caching}